samschurter/vite-vue-bugs-challenge/README.md

 Pay close attention to the screenshots, the styles and colors need to match exactly.

 ## 2. Features
-Now that the bugs are fixes, we can add the new features.
+Now that the bugs are fixed, we can add the new features.
 Right now, we are using static mock data that is hard-coded into the app.
 We need to replace this with data loaded from an API.
 Refer to [the API documentation](https://app.swaggerhub.com/apis-docs/samschurter/UserDataAPI/0.1) for instructions on accessing and using the API.

 In any order, we need to accomplish the following:
 - The app should display the list of users first, not the scores